 Definitions of these terms may be found in the College Catalog.
 Please refer to the catalog for other grading-related issues as well, including withdrawal from class, pass/no pass options, grade changes, course repetition, academic renewal without course repetition, credit by examination, and credit for military service.

-The Oxnard College Catalog can be found at: College Catalog (https://www.oxnardcollege.edu/apply-and-enroll/college-catalog)
+The Oxnard College Catalog can be found at: College Catalog

 Suggestions for avoiding grade appeals include the following: